Monica-TPJH/Interactive_Experience_Assignment3/Who_is_the_final_Clown/README.md

 ![Clown GIF](https://media.giphy.com/media/3oEjI6SIIHBdRxXI40/giphy.gif)

 ---

+Recommended — create a Python 3.11 venv and install mediapipe (macOS)

 If you'd like a different GIF or to include a local animation inside the repository, tell me which file or style you prefer and I'll update the README accordingly.